Unsupervised Dense Information Retrieval with Contrastive Learning: Introduction

 \section{Introduction}

 Document retrieval is the task of finding relevant documents in a large collection to answer specific queries.
-This is an important task by itself and a core component of many natural language processing~(NLP) problems, such as open domain question answering~\citep{chen2017reading} or fact checking~\citep{thorne2018fever}.
+This is an important task by itself and a core component to solve many natural language processing~(NLP) problems, such as open domain question answering~\citep{chen2017reading} or fact checking~\citep{thorne2018fever}.
 Traditionally, retrieval systems, or retrievers, leverage lexical similarities to match queries and documents, using, for instance, TF-IDF or BM25 weighting~\citep{robertson2009probabilistic}.
-These approaches, based on exact matches between tokens of the queries and documents, suffer from the lexical gap and do not generalize well~\citep{berger2000bridging}.
-By contrast, approaches based on neural networks allow learning beyond lexical similarities, resulting in state-of-the-art performance on question answering benchmarks, such as MS-MARCO~\citep{nguyen2016ms} or NaturalQuestion~\citep{kwiatkowski2019natural}.
+These approaches, based on near-exact matches between tokens of the queries and documents, suffer from the lexical gap and do not generalize well~\citep{berger2000bridging}.
+By contrast, approaches based on neural networks allow learning beyond lexical similarities, resulting in state-of-the-art performance on question answering benchmarks, such as MS~MARCO~\citep{nguyen2016ms} or NaturalQuestions~\citep{kwiatkowski2019natural}.

-As training neural networks requires large amount of data, their strong retrieval results were possible for domains and applications where large training datasets are available.
+The strong retrieval results of neural networks have been possible for domains and applications where large training datasets are available.
 In the case of retrieval, creating these datasets requires manually matching queries to the relevant documents in the collection.
-This is hardly possible when the collection contains millions or billions of element, resulting in many scenarios where only a few in-domain examples, if any, are available.
-A potential solution is to train a dense retriever on a large retrieval dataset such as MS-MARCO, and then apply it to new domains, a setting refered to as \emph{zero-shot}.
-Unfortunately, in this setting dense retrievers are often outperformed by classical methods based on term-frequency, which do not require supervision~\citep{thakur2021beir}.
+This is hardly possible when the collection contains millions or billions of elements, resulting in many scenarios where only a few in-domain examples, if any, are available.
+A potential solution is to train a dense retriever on a large retrieval dataset such as MS~MARCO, and then apply it to new domains, a setting referred to as \emph{zero-shot}.
+Unfortunately, in this setting, dense retrievers are often outperformed by classical methods based on term-frequency, which do not require supervision~\citep{thakur2021beir}.
+Moreover large annotated datasets are generally not available in languages other than English.
+Thus, using large collections of supervised data is not suitable to train multilingual retrieval systems.